-The ProgramEmory College, Oxford College, and the Goizueta Business School offer merit-based scholarships to incoming first-year students through the Emory University Scholars Program.
-This highly selective program not only recognizes and provides financial awards to exceptional students with a history of academic excellence and outstanding extracurricular engagement, but also challenges those students to utilize their talents to impact the Emory community, Atlanta, and the world.
-Selection into the Emory University Scholars Program comes with the expectation that each Scholar will invest energy in active engagement with the community of Scholars and use the resources and support provided by the Program to shape the future of the University.
+The ProgramEmory College, Oxford College, and the Goizueta Business School offer partial to full merit-based scholarships and membership in Scholars Programs to incoming first-year students.
+The purpose of these highly selective Scholars Programs is to provide financial awards, dedicated programming, and distinct opportunities to exceptional students with a history of academic excellence and outstanding extracurricular engagement.
+Selection into an Emory University Scholars Program comes with the expectation that each scholar will actively impact the university community and use the resources and support provided by the Program to fulfill their full potential.

 SelectionThe selection for merit-based scholarships is administered by the Emory University Office of Undergraduate Admission in conjunction with Emory College, Oxford College, and the Goizueta Business School.
 The scholarship selection process remains separate from the financial aid application process and will have no impact on a student's need-based financial aid award.

-Roughly 300-400 Scholar applicants will receive notification of their standing in the selection process by the end of January.
-If selected as a finalist, students will be required to attend the finalist interview weekend in February / March (2014 dates to be determined).
-The scholar weekend activities are designed to help finalists become better acquainted with programs and opportunities available to them and to aid the Scholars Selection Committee in making its final choices for the various awards.
+Roughly 300-400 Scholar applicants will receive notification of their selection as a Scholars Finalist as well as admission to Emory College, Oxford College, or the Goizueta Business School in early February.
+If selected as a finalist, students will be invited to and required to attend the on-campus Scholars Finalists Visit Program.
+Each Scholars Finalists Visit Program will take place over several days and provide activities designed to help finalists become better acquainted with Emory University and the distinct Scholars Program, the opportunities available to them, and to aid the Scholars Selection Committee in making its final choices for the various awards.

-TimelineNovember 15: Emory University Scholars Program application deadline
+TimelineNovember 15: Emory University Scholars Programs application deadline

 May 1: Enrollment deposit deadline